jarierca/GameVaultFront/README.md

 ## Overview

 GameVault Frontend is the user interface for the GameVault application, built using React.
 This project uses Docker and Docker Compose to simplify development and deployment.
+GameVault Frontend is Free/Libre and Open Source Software (FLOSS) and is licensed under the GPLv3 License.

 ## Prerequisites